CDAMXI/LeetCode/README.md

 ## Repository Structure

-- **Folders by Category**: The problems are organized by topics (arrays, strings, dynamic programming, etc.) for easy navigation.
+- **Folders by Category:** The problems are organized into folders by category for easy navigation.
-- **Descriptive File Names**: Each code file is named after the problem title or a relevant description for easy identification.
+- **Descriptive File Names:** Each code file is named after the problem's title and its corresponding version.

 ### Example Solution
 ```java